Network topology considerations when using Azure Active Directory Application Proxy

 Focus your optimization strategy

 There's little that you can do to control the connection between your users and the Application Proxy service.
-Users may access your apps from a home network, a coffee shop, or a different country.
+Users may access your apps from a home network, a coffee shop, or a different country/region.
 Instead, you can optimize the connections from the Application Proxy service to the Application Proxy connectors to the apps.
 Consider incorporating the following patterns in your environment.

 Pattern 1: Put the connector close to the application